adsviewer/turboviewer/README.md

 - [slack](https://adsviewer.slack.com/): this is where we communicate.
 - [aws](https://d-9067fd5baf.awsapps.com/start/#/?tab=accounts): this is where we host our infrastructure.
 - [gitHub](https://github.com/adsviewer/): this is where we host our code.
+- [facebook](https://developers.facebook.com/apps/?show_reminder=true): One of the channels we are working with.
 - [figma](https://www.figma.com/files/project/221242948/adsviewer-project?fuid=1358021073244020634): this is where we
   design our products.
 - [bitwarden](https://vault.bitwarden.com/#/login): this is where we store our secrets.